 >Maintaining self-care and soul-care

-If you find yourself living and/or practicing in a rural community, I urge you to consider those gray areas when choosing a Supervisor.
+If you find yourself practicing in a rural community, I urge you to consider those gray areas when choosing a Supervisor.
 It is vital to work with someone that has been there and knows firsthand the complexities of the job.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.